nadr0/receipt-parser/README.md

 The text file of the pdf will then be parsed into a csv file, the template is below.

-mPerks is the mPerks discount for an item.
-The date is the date on the receipt and is always in the bottom right hand cell of the CSV.
+* mPerks is the mPerks discount for an item
+* The date is the date on the receipt and is always in the bottom right hand cell of the CSV.

 Product Name  | Price Per Unit | Quantity  | mPerks
 ------------- | ------------- | ------------- | -------------